Black, brown, white

 The Boxollie is an energetic pooch and will need a great deal of exercise to stay happy and healthy and out of mischief.
 At least 2 hours per day is ideal, but the more, the better.
 One exercise session consisting of a slow walk or jog followed by a more intensive run or cycle is great.

-Positive reinforcement methods are highly recommended with Boxollies, as they do not take well to harsh reprimands.
-Good training is essential with such an energetic breed, and it should be a part of their daily routine and should begin as early as possible.
+Positive reinforcement methods are highly recommended with Border Collie Boxer Mixes, as they do not take well to harsh reprimands.
+Good training is essential for such an energetic breed, and it should be a part of their daily routine and should begin as early as possible.
 You can begin with the most basic commands, like “sit” and “stay” at mealtimes and walk times, as these are the building blocks of a well-trained pooch.

 Boxollies typically have short coats or occasionally medium-length coats that are easy to look after.
 They shed moderately and will need a brush once or twice a week to get rid of any dead hair.
 If your Boxollie has the slightly longer coat of the Border Collie, you may need to brush more frequently and pay special attention to the feathering in their legs and tail.
 Bathing is not necessary unless they get particularly muddy, and even then, a rinse with warm water is all that’s needed, as soaps can strip their coat of its natural oils.

-Other than that, regular nail trimming and teeth brushing is all that’s needed.
+Other than that, regular nail trimming and teeth brushing are all that’s needed.

 Boxollies are a particularly healthy breed and suffer from almost no genetic disorders.
 They may occasionally suffer from large-breed-related conditions, such as hip and elbow dysplasia, and occasionally, a heart issue, like cardiomyopathy, which Boxers are known for.
 However, this is exceedingly rare, and the biggest thing to pay attention to with your Boxollie is bloat and obesity, both of which can be easily avoided with a healthy diet.